lmmx/interface-separation-example/README.md

   - This is demonstrated in the further example `extension` package in this repo
 - The only way to make this work that I can think of is to assign the types to the data models they're needed in after the type has been created.
 Forward references won't work here.
+- This would give a completely 'shallow' class in the class interface, with all methods falling through to the base class in a standalone module.

 ## Demo

+### Problem

 Running `python -m demo` gives a traceback due to cyclic import